bfeitknecht/vault/sem2/AuW/PV/notes/AuW-recap.md

 > - low, dfs
 > - cut vertex, cut edge
 > - coloring!!
-> - a "to the left of" bc
+> - a "to the left of" bc partial order relation
 >